 As we age, our homes can become increasingly dangerous places.
-Our risk of falling increases, and we may be less able to recover from a fall if we do take a tumble.
-Additionally, many common household items can pose serious safety hazards for elderly adults.
+Many common household items can pose serious safety hazards for elderly adults.
 It’s important to be aware of these risks so that you can make your home as safe as possible.

-Other risks include fire, carbon monoxide poisoning, and electrical shocks.
+Other risks in a home include fire, carbon monoxide poisoning, and electrical shocks.

 Statistics from the Centers for Disease Control (CDC), the U.S. Fire Administration, and AAA all reveal that seniors have a greater risk of common accidents than the general population.A Place For Mom

-Here are some tips and safety measures that seniors and family caregivers can use to reduce the risk of accidents and injuries in the home:
+Following are some tips and home safety measures that seniors and family caregivers can use to reduce the risk of accidents and injuries.